TYPO3-Documentation/TYPO3CMS-Book-ExtbaseFluid/Documentation/8-Fluid/1-basic-concepts.rst

     chaining operator.
 The arrow shows the direction of the data flow better though.

-You can also chain multiple ViewHelpers together.
+You can also chain multiple Viewhelpers together.
 Lets assume we want to pad the processed string to the length of 40 characters (e.g. because we output code).
 This can be simply written as::